-For support with your Visa application, you can contact the University’s Student Advice Team +44(0)1865 484681 email@example.com, and for more information on the requirements for Visas please visit the GOV.UK website.
+For support with your Visa application, you can contact the University’s International Student Advice Team, and for more information on the requirements for Visas please visit the Gov.UK website.

 The steps described below are for self-funded and externally funded students only.
 If you are wishing to apply for a funded studentship advertised by the University please refer to the application instructions for that individual studentship on the Research Opportunities Page.
 Information on individual opportunities can be found by clicking on the Current Opportunities tab.

 Once you have taken the Steps Before Applying, there are two requirements in making a formal application for MPhil or MPhil/PhD.

 If you are an overseas (including EU) applicant, you also need to read about our English Language requirements.